 Sweet Berry Cloud Eggs is a quick, easy, and light dessert made from a few simple ingredients.
 This is the unique sweet version of the Instagram and Internet sensation savory cloud eggs.

 Disclaimer: This is a campaign in collaboration with Beaujolais wines and Honest Cooking Magazine.
-Thank you, friends, for supporting the brands that I work with and love.

 Have you ever heard of cloud eggs?
 Well, it is the latest Internet and Instagram trend– something appealing due to the easy prep and the creative way of using eggs.
 Our version, Sweet Berry Cloud Eggs, is rather sweet — an innovation not seen till now.
 It reminds one of an individually portioned pavlova but with a firmer texture than a soft meringue.
 The advantage here is that it takes only 3-5 minutes to bake this delightful treat, in contrast to a pavlova or meringue.

 Want to impress your guests with a naturally gluten-free whole-year-round treat?
 Make our Sweet Berry Cloud Eggs recipe!
 Need a great pairing wine to accompany our no-fuss dessert?
 Beaujolais wines are the answer — especially the red, Chiroubles, Domaine de la Chapelle des Bois, 2014

 This anti-snob wine is artisanally made from Gamay grapes, a variety that is known for producing the light, fruit-driven red wines of Beaujolais in Eastern France.
 Ours, like other red Beaujolais wines (white and rosé as well), is versatile, food-friendly, and offers great value.